PseudoKnight/CHNaughty/README.md

 }
 ```

-### title_msg([playerName], title, subtitle, [fadein, stay, fadeout])
-Deprecated for title() in CommandHelper.
-Sends a title message to a player.
-The fadein, stay and fadeout arguments must be integers representing time in ticks (50ms).
-Defaults are 20, 60, 20 respectively.
-The title or subtitle can be null.
-If a new title message is sent while one is in progress for that player, the new function will use the previous title arguments if they're not provided.

-### psend_list_header_footer([playerName], header, footer)
-Sends a header and/or footer to a player's tab list.
-Header or footer can be null.

 ### tps()
 Returns an array of average ticks per second over 5, 10 and 15 minutes. eg. {19.9999999,19.99888567,19.56889299}